fletchjp/MERG-Arduino-Software/PicoRP2040/Readme.md

 I wanted to be able to use the equivalent of the Arduino Streaming library with the Pico code.
 I have found that is works.

-The examples are described in a separate file
+The examples are described in a separate file.

+I am accumulating there a lot of understanding of functional programming in C++